jakplugg/KeyFoot/README.md

 ![image](keyfoot1.jpg)

-I used "normally on" switches, if you have "normally on" you will have to edit code a bit, it is explained in the code
+I used "normally on" switches, if you have "normally off" you will have to edit code a bit, it is explained in the code

 IF you are a cross platform computer programmer, and want to help make something cool, let me know! my idea is to have a taskbar type program that monitors which window is focused on the computer and if the program is in the configuration, tell the keyfoot which keys should do what via USB serial.